xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 conclude that lookaheads propagate from $A\to \alpha\cdot\beta$  in $I$ to
 $B \to \gamma \cdot \delta$ in GOTO ($I$, $X$);
 }

 Figure 4.45: Discovering propagated and spontaneous lookaheads

 We are now ready to attach lookaheads to the kernels of the sets of LR(0) items to form the sets of LALR(1) items.
-First, we know that \$ is a lookahead for $S_0 \to S$ in the initial set of LR(0) items.
+First, we know that $\$$ is a lookahead for $S' \to S$ in the initial set of LR(0) items.
 Algorithm 4.62 gives us all the lookaheads generated spontaneously.
 After listing all those lookaheads, we must allow them to propagate until no further propagation is possible.
 There are many different approaches, all of which in some sense keep track of “new” lookaheads that have propagated into an item but which have not yet propagated out.
 The next algorithm describes one technique to propagate lookaheads to all items.

 **Algorithm 4.63:** Efficient computation of the kernels of the LALR(1) collection of sets of items.